 I thought I’d write a post about weaning baby easily.
 It’s something I’m going through with my little charge now.
-It all started a few months ago and though I’ve weaned other babies over the years, each one is, of course, different and I always forget just how messy/tricky/annoying/tiring it can be!
+It all started a few months ago.
+Though I’ve weaned other babies over the years, each one is, of course, different.
+I always forget just how messy/tricky/annoying/tiring it can be!
 Once they hit toddlerhood and are enjoying proper meals, it’s hard to remember just how tough weaning feels at times.
 Weaning baby easily is possible though!

-Some babies really do enjoy eating from the get-go and will happily open their little mouths for any food which is truly delightful, however, when that isn’t the case, no amount of experience or nanny training enables you to force a baby to eat!
-So when your hard work of fresh home cooked food that does actually taste delicious (and they damn well ate it yesterday!) gets totally refused, smeared all over them, splattered everywhere, here are my tips and ideas to help you through this sometimes tricky phase…
+Some babies really do enjoy eating from the get-go.
+They will happily open their little mouths for any food which is truly delightful.
+However, when that isn’t the case, no amount of experience or nanny training enables you to force a baby to eat!
+So if your hard work of fresh home cooked food gets totally refused, smeared all over them, splattered everywhere, read on for my tips.

 Remain calm at all times

-I really think babies do pick up on any anxiousness and it can heighten the situation; the more they refuse, the more stressed you get and so on.
-Take several deep breaths and remember, no matter how hard it feels to think this – no healthy baby will ever starve itself, including yours.
+I really think babies do pick up on any anxiousness and it can heighten the situation.
+The more they refuse, the more stressed you get and so on.
+Take several deep breaths.
+Remember, no matter how hard it feels to think this, no healthy baby will ever starve itself, including yours.

 Give baby a baby spoon

 This seems to be something I have found works for every single baby I have cared for.
-From about 6 months they love chewing on a baby spoon and it really helps keep them focused and a little distracted to be able to feed them when they are not always so willing!
+From about 6 months they love chewing on a baby spoon.
+It really helps keep them focused and a little distracted to be able to feed them when they are not always so willing!

 Use some easy to clean toys

-When they are small at the highchair for distraction, toys can be great, but once they are older, I like to establish more of a structured meal time with no toys.
+When they are small at the highchair for distraction, toys can be great.
+Once they are older, I like to establish more of a structured meal time with no toys.
 Just nice toddler chats and enjoying our food together!

 Are they hungry enough & not too tired?